My Work

 Presenting & Writing

-Relying on a background of improv comedy and theater, I try to bring energy to everything I do and humor when appropriate.
+Utilizing my background of improv comedy and theater, I try to bring energy to everything I do and humor when appropriate.

 I’m an experienced speaker, with multiple awards for best paper at academic conferences across the country.